The highs and lows you should know about before you try it.

 It’s my day off, so I order a CBD latte with almond milk from Caffeine Underground in Brooklyn.
 The latte is delicious and goes down smooth.
 I can’t taste anything except a regular almond milk latte.

-After a few minutes, I feel alert and focused.
+minutes, I feel alert and focused.

 It’s different than just a caffeine boost, but hard to nail down the exact feeling.
 I start to breeze through emails.